rasoulbsd/tradingview-crawler/README.md

 ## Server Setup
 You must have npm and node installed on the machine.
 It is very much preferred to use nvm and install node version 16.

-### installing node, npm using nvm
+### installing node and npm using nvm
-Please see here for installing the latest nvm: https://github.com/nvm-sh/nvm
+Please see the following link for installing the latest nvm (for now we are installing v0.39.4): https://github.com/nvm-sh/nvm

 #### installing nvm